projectriff/riff/docs/riff_subscription_create.md

   -c, --channel string      the input channel of the subscription -h, --help                help for create
-  -n, --namespace string    the namespace of the subscription -r, --reply-to string     the optional output channel of the subscription -s, --subscriber string   the subscriber of the subscription
+  -n, --namespace string    the namespace of the subscription -r, --reply string        the optional output channel of the subscription -s, --subscriber string   the subscriber of the subscription
 ```